-• The TPM system can inform the driver of a low tire pressure condition of 26 psi [1.79 bars] (179 kPa) or less, or high a tire pressure condition of 45 psi [3.10 bars] (310 kPa) or more.
+• The TPM system can inform the driver of a low tire pressure condition of 25 psi [1.72 bars] (172 kPa) or less, or high a tire pressure condition of 45 psi [3.10 bars] (310 kPa) or more.

-- The TPM system is not intended to replace normal tire care and maintenance, nor to provide warning of a tire failure or condition. - The TPM system should not be used as a tire pressure gauge while adjusting your tire pressure.
+- The TPM system is not intended to replace normal tire care and maintenance, nor to provide warning of a tire failure or condition. - The TPM system should not be used as a tire pressure gauge while adjusting your tire pressure. - The TPM system must be retrained after a tire rotation or wheel rim mounted sensor replacement.
+See your authorized dealer for service.